Car Insurance Scams To Watch Out For

 Staged Rear-Ending

-The scammers will pull in front of the victim and will, in some manner, purposefully cause the victim to rear-end them.
-Here are the various ways scammers will do it:
+In this type of scam, the scammer will pull in front of the victim and will, in some manner, purposefully cause the victim to rear-end them.

 • They wait until the victim takes their eye off the road for any reason and then slams on the brakes, so the victim has no time to react